Trauma

 At Wise Mind Nutrition, we use nutrition and wellness as a pathway to building resilience.
 This can include eating in ways known to reduce inflammation (high in fibers and polyphenols for gut health), thinking about food and bodies in ways (and with new language) that are positive and compassionate, as well as finding sources of social support.
 PTSD symptoms can be very difficult therefore it is wise to invest in resilience resources.
 Are you here for it?

 Nutrition work can be a perfect complement to working with a mental health professional.
 The work can include mindful eating practices, body image work, and the integration of contemplative practices such as yoga.
-Minimizing disordered eating patterns while simultaneously improving bacterial diversity in the gut has not become mainstream in the United States.
-But the time has come!
+Minimizing disordered eating patterns while simultaneously improving bacterial diversity in the gut has not yet become mainstream in the United States.
+But the time for nutrition-based interventions to improve mental health has come…

 References